 Of course, making sausages from scratch is a bit more time intensive, as they have to be steamed for 40 minutes.
 It’s totally worth it, but if you’re pressured for time, you can use store-bought vegan sausages instead!

 You can add different kinds of veggies and add-ins such as

 - seitan chunks

 - smoked tofu

 Vegan Goulash with Homemade Sausages

 - Heat the canola oil in a big pot.

-When the onion and garlic are starting to brown, add the diced potatoes, cumin seeds, paprika powder, and salt.
+- When the onion and garlic are starting to brown, add the diced potatoes, caraway seeds, paprika powder, and salt.
 Give it a good mix.
 Let it sizzle for 1-2 minutes.
 Then add 2 cups (500 ml) of water, liquid smoke, soy sauce, and tomato paste.